Ultihamed/Javascript_Notes/2_Scope_and_Closures.md

 - It's better to conceptually think about LHS as "who's the target of the assignment".
 - It's better to conceptually think about RHS as "who's the source of the assignment".
 - To (implicitly) assign to a function parameter, an LHS look-up is performed, like `function foo(a) {..}`.

+## Nested Scope

+- If a variable cannot be found in the immediate scope, **Engine** consults the next outer containing scope, continuing until found or until the outermost (aka, global) scope has been reached.
+Consider:

+    ```js
+    function foo(a) {
+        console.log(a + b);
+    }

+    var b = 2;

+    foo(2); // 4
+    ```

+    The RHS reference for `b` cannot be resolved inside the function `foo`, but it can be resolved in the scope surrounding it (in this case, the global).
+- The simple rules for traversing nested scope: **Engine** starts at the currently executing scope, looks for the variable there, then if not found, keeps going up one level, and so on.
+If the outermost global scope is reached, the search stops, whether it finds the variable or not.